Sqash/git-workshop/README.md

 - [Atlassian Git Tutorials](https://www.atlassian.com/git/), a collection of really useful tips, techniques, etc. for using Git to your full advantage.
 - [Git Branching Game](http://pcottle.github.io/learnGitBranching/)

+I've gone through all of the above resources and attribute much of my skill with Git to them; the rest to practice.

 Additionally, if you ever need to know what a git command does but don't remember the exact options, in your terminal `man git-<name-of-command>`.
 If